sneas/component-library/README.md

 * easy to install
 * easy to manage components
 * easy to integrate with project's build process
-* absence of conflicts with project's JS and CSS
+* absence of conflicts with your project's JS and CSS

 ## Installation